SFM recently conducted an in-depth study of school employees in Minnesota to learn which employees were most likely to be injured, and how.

 - Promote a hands-off approach to dealing with students who are acting out.

-For more details, download our Alternative intervention and de-escalation tactics training talk .
+For more details, download our De-escalation Team Training talks for schools and Alternative intervention and de-escalation tactics training talk .

 - Prevent winter slips and falls.

 Snow- and ice-related slips and falls are a leading cause of school employee injuries.
 Remind your employees about the increased risk of slips and falls in winter, and how to prevent them with an educational campaign throughout the season.
 SFM offers a number of free winter slip-and-fall prevention resources.

 - Provide supervisor initiated training.

 SFM offers free downloadable safety training talks for schools, broken down by job category (such as buildings and grounds, food service, etc.).
 These talks are simple and quick to present, and help keep the staff focused on safety.

 - Tell staff to get up and move.

 Employees who stay in a static position all day long put themselves at greater risk for strain and sprain injuries.
 Encourage them to take short breaks throughout the day to move around.
 They can use this warm up and stretching poster for ideas of movements that will help them avoid strains.

 Employees who work with their arms in front of them all day, such as food service workers, are at risk for shoulder injuries.
 SFM developed a program called Get Fit and Exercise , which focuses on shoulder strengthening to prevent injuries.
 Anyone can benefit from the program, but it's especially good for building and grounds crews and food service staff.